KhalidGheit/A-B-test/README.md

 # A-B-test-
-Analyzing A/B test result for a E-Commerce company There are two files, the HTML and the notebook
+Analyzing A/B test result for a E-Commerce company the test was made to discuss if the new web page is better than the old one and ended by staying with the old one and fail to reject the null hypothesis
+There are two files, the HTML and the jupyter notebook file